jonasbergqvist/saas-cms-visual-builder-workshop/README.md

 # SaaS CMS Visual Builder Workshop
-This repository will guide you in creating a NextJs app, where Visual Builder in Optimizely SaaS CMS will be used
+This repository will guide you in creating a NextJs app, where Visual Builder in Optimizely SaaS CMS will be used.

+This repository is people that wants to learn how to create a website with Visual Builder.
+It has been designed to make it possible for non-developers to create the webisite.

 ## 1. [Get a SaaS CMS Instance from Optimizely](https://github.com/jonasbergqvist/saas-cms-visual-builder-workshop/blob/main/README-1-Get-saas-cms-instance.md)
 You can start at section "5.
 Create Experience in CMS UI" in case you don't have a SaaS CMS instance.
 But feel free to go through the first sections to understand all parts, even if you don't have your own SaaS CMS instance.